-a.
-Passing a module/Compensation - BEng (Hons)
+- a.
+Passing a module/Compensation BEng (Hons) - i.

-- i.
 To be eligible for an IET accredited award, a student must achieve a minimum threshold of 30% in the combined assessment mark for an assessment mode (e.g., exam or coursework) that contributes more than 30% to the overall module mark and where each mode assesses different learning outcomes.
 This is in keeping with IET accreditation requirements.
-This applies to all modules at all levels of study. - ii.
-A student not meeting the 30% threshold in the assessment for a mode that contributes more than 30% to the overall module mark and where each mode assesses different learning outcomes, but passing the module, may re-sit those assessments within the mode to restore accreditation status.
+This applies to all Level 5 and 6 modules studied: Level 4 modules are exempt. - ii.
+A student not meeting the 30% threshold in an assessment for a mode that contributes more than 30% to the overall module mark and where each mode assesses different learning outcomes, but passing the module, may re-sit this component to restore accreditation status.
 In this scenario, the module will be treated as a fail except that the overall module mark remains unchanged.
-As long as the student has sufficient resit opportunities available, the student will be given the option to re-sit to go forward with IET accreditation (if achieving at least the 30% threshold on resit) or to forfeit the accreditation. - iii.
-Compensation is limited to a maximum of 30 credits across all levels of the programme.
+As long as the student has sufficient resit opportunities available, the student will be given the option to re-sit the component to go forward with IET accreditation (if achieving at least the 30% threshold on resit) or to forfeit the accreditation. - iii.
+Compensation at levels 5 and 6 is limited to a maximum of 30 credits across levels 5 and 6.
 This compensation may reflect any combination of taught programme modules adding to the total of 30 credits.
 The Level 6 project module cannot be compensated.